 7. Senators who have served 6 consecutive years will not be eligible to stand for election.
 After a one (1) year stand-down, a senator may self-nominate in future elections.
 (Note - This does not apply to alternates, only voting members.)

 1. There shall be a minimum eight (8) business meetings of the Senate each term.
 All business meetings are open.
 The Senate will establish its calendar of business meetings for the year and forward it to the UMB President who will notify each member's dean or department of that schedule.

 2. If any member is absent from more than twenty five percent (25%) of the yearly scheduled working meeting sessions (July through June), the Executive Committee will notify the member in writing of its recommendation for removal from the Senate.

 3. Special meetings may be called by the President of the Senate, by the Executive Committee, by resolution of the Staff Senate or by petition signed by at least one-third (1/3) of the membership.

 4. All eligible employees may attend Open Forum meetings of the Senate, without voice or vote, subject to requirements of space and good order.
 Special meetings may be open, with or without voice, or closed to all eligible employees at the discretion of the Executive Committee.

 5. A quorum shall consist of fifty percent (50%) plus one (1) member of the current membership.
 An affirmative vote of a majority of the members present and voting shall be necessary to adopt any motion or resolution.

 6. Notices to members are properly given when placed in the campus mail addressed to the members, listed campus address or acknowledged via confirmed receipt of e-mail.

-7. Any two (2) Senate members may require that an item be placed on the agenda of an Open Forum, working meetings or special meeting.
+7. Any two (2) Senate members may require that an item be placed on the agenda of a business meeting or special meeting.

 8. Senate members shall be released from their normal work responsibilities, when necessary, each term year in order to attend: